bnomei/kirby3-fingerprint/readme.md

 ### Query option: string

-You can also forward the path of a json encoded manifest file and the plugin will load whatever hash is defined there.
+You can also forward the path of a JSON-encoded manifest file, and the plugin will load whatever hash is defined there.
 This works great for [gulp-rev](https://github.com/sindresorhus/gulp-rev) or with [laravel mix versioning](https://laravel-mix.com/docs/master/versioning).

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
-Use it at your own risk and always test it yourself before using it in a production environment.
+You can use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please [create a new issue](https://github.com/bnomei/kirby3-fingerprint/issues/new).

 ## License